The NOVA Health Conference discussed the future of food in relation to science, culture and sustainability

 The first roundtable was titled “The Revolution on the Plate: What has changed in our diets?”, the conversation focused on the impact of biotechnology, plant breeding, and the cultural evolution of the human palate.
 Several NOVA units were represented by researchers, including ITQB NOVA, ENSP NOVA, NMS and NOVA FCSH.
 Iva Pires, a researcher at NOVA FCSH, moderated the discussion.

-Topics discussed included the role of improved plants in food diversification (Carlota Vaz Patto, ITQB NOVA); the use of biotechnology to create sustainable foods (Rita Abranches, ITQB NOVA); and the possibility of re-educating taste (Inês de Ornellas e Castro, NOVA FCSH), provided this change is adapted to consumers’ motivations and individual profiles (Inês Mota, NMS; Cristina Godinho, ENSP NOVA).
+Topics discussed included the role of improved plants in food diversification (Carlota Vaz Patto, ITQB NOVA), the use of biotechnology to create sustainable foods (Rita Abranches, ITQB NOVA) and re-educating taste based on medicine’s role.
+Over the centuries, medicine has influenced our eating habits by shaping our perception of taste from a health point of view.
+However, this change must be adapted to the motivations and individual profiles of consumers (Inês Mota/NMS and Cristina Godinho/ENSP NOVA).

-The second roundtable, ‘At the table with influences: what shapes our food choices?’, reflected on the role of communication, culture and food education.
-Specifically, Ana Margarida Barreto (NOVA FCSH) analysed the impact of social communication on consumption choices, Iva Pires addressed the normalisation of food waste, and Luís Pereira da Silva highlighted the importance of educating the palate from childhood.
-Meanwhile, Catarina Espanhol (EUREST Portugal) advocated more integrated approaches to inform and educate citizens.
+In the second roundtable discussion, ‘At the table with influences: what shapes our food choices?’, the role of communication, culture and food education was considered.
+Ana Margarida Barreto (NOVA FCSH) highlighted the importance of differentiated communication strategies for children, the elderly and each age group within the scope of the project she coordinates, ‘Communication for Health: Exploratory Study for the Promotion of Healthy Eating’.
+She underlined the need to use the same strategies, tactics and tools used by major food industry brands to promote healthy eating in a conscious and ethical way.
+Iva Pires addressed the normalisation of food waste, while Luís Pereira da Silva emphasised the importance of educating the palate from childhood.
+Catarina Espanhol (EUREST Portugal) advocated a more integrated approach to informing and educating citizens.